boozie4/GithubProject/Files/Assignment2.md

 **LIST OF IMPORTANT SECTIONS
 *Item 1 Title of Project
 *Item 2 Brief Description of Project
-*Item 3 How To Install the Software
+*Item 3 How to Install the Software
-*Item 4
+*Item 4 How to Use the Software
+*Item 5 Updates and Bug Fixes